 Lambingan Falls is considered to be one of the most accessible waterfalls in Sibuyan.
 With only a few minutes’ walk and stream crossing, you will end up at this waterfall tucked in the middle of the forest that is so relaxing.
 With so many waterfalls around Sibuyan, I like that most of them are not so busy, and you almost got the place to yourself.
 The water was so cold and refreshing.
 If you want to see more, there is a path on the side where you can climb and see the cascading waterfalls, which is also a nice place to swim.

 Pancit Sibuyan at Chai Tea Cafe Bubble Tea House Cafe

 Address: Cajidiocan Romblon

 As we support local tourism, we also support the local talents and food.
 If there is one food that you must try when in Sibuyan, it would be the Pancit Sibuyan at Chai Tea Cafe.
-Aside from their coffee and milk teas, this is the place where you can get this locally made noodles.
-Apparently, this noodles are made by hand an old lady in the area and sells them herself too.
-She has been making this for so many years and it’s becoming a local favorite.
+Aside from their coffee and milk teas, this is the place where you can get these locally made noodles.
+Apparently, these noodles are made by hand by an old lady in the area and sell them herself.
+She has been making this for so many years, and it’s becoming a local favorite.
 I am telling you, it was delicious!
-It wasn’t expensive and the serving was a lot.
+It wasn’t expensive, and the serving was a lot.
 And to our surprise, we all finished it.
-That’s how good it is and hope you could give it a try!
+That’s how good it is, and I hope you could give it a try!

 Coffee and Blueberry Cheesecake at Bash Cafe